jcampbellcodes/jcampbellcodes_og.github.io/_posts/2020-6-7-audiocodingformusicians.markdown

 # Audio Systems Software Engineer (Native)
 <br>

-The ideal candidate will have extensive experience with audio programming in C++, DSP, instrument plugins (VST/AU/AAX), cross-platform development, disk streaming, MIDI, UI implementation, and an understanding of current music market conditions and demands.Desired Qualifications/Experience:
+The ideal candidate will have extensive experience with audio programming in C++, DSP, instrument plugins (VST/AU/AAX), cross-platform development, disk streaming, MIDI, UI implementation, and an understanding of current music market conditions and demands.

+Desired Qualifications/Experience:

 C++ and object-oriented programming

 Real-time audio development

 DSP and audio effects

 JUCE / VST / AU / AAX Frameworks

 UI design and implementation

 Cross-platform (Win/macOS) development

 Knowledge with existing music audio engines (ex.
-Kontakt, Mach5, Play, fMod etc) Self-motivated with the ability to work under minimal supervision Excellent written and communication skills
+Kontakt, Mach5, Play, fMod etc)

+Self-motivated with the ability to work under minimal supervision

+Excellent written and communication skills

-Ability to be time-effective and handle multiple parts of a project at the same time Musical background
+Ability to be time-effective and handle multiple parts of a project at the same time

+Musical background

 Required Qualifications:

 Bachelor’s degree or equivalent in Computer Science.

 Demonstrable experience working in C++.

 Experience with any of the following: macOS, iOS or Windows APIs.

 Experience working with other programmers under a source code control system such as git or perforce.

 Desired Skills:

 In-depth knowledge of MIDI, audio and signal processing.

 Experience with CoreAudio, Audio Unit, ASIO and VST APIs.

 Experience with C++, boost and gtest.

 Good understanding of software Design Patterns.

 Ability to define, improve and transform software architectures.

 Familiarity with automated build systems such as Jenkins or buildbot.

 JavaScript, Python and bash scripting.

 # Audio Systems Software Engineer (Embedded)
 <br>

 Responsibilities will include understanding product feature development, systems design, performance tuning, board bring up, and driver development.

  Job Duties

-· Develop and maintain Linux based OS with a low latency kernel, fast boot, and high reliability · Develop Yocto recipes to generate firmware images
+· Develop and maintain Linux based OS with a low latency kernel, fast boot, and high reliability

+· Develop Yocto recipes to generate firmware images

-· Develop low level bootloader, and microcontroller code · Work on hardware security design and implementation · Coordinate with manufacturing engineers to assist in build, flash, and test · Proactively document all work and write automated tests Required Skills & Experience:
+· Develop low level bootloader, and microcontroller code

+· Work on hardware security design and implementation

+· Coordinate with manufacturing engineers to assist in build, flash, and test

+· Proactively document all work and write automated tests

+Required Skills & Experience:

-· Rock-solid C or C++ programming, Python shell scripting · Linux device driver programming
+· Rock-solid C or C++ programming, Python shell scripting

+· Linux device driver programming

 · Network programming using TCP/IP, UDP sockets

-· Low level programming of peripherals and interfaces, including experience with a developing for microcontrollers · Ability to read hardware schematics at a basic level · Experience with digital audio technologies including I2S, S/PDIF, ALSA · Music or audio background or interest, with experience with music creation software · Linux image building using YOCTO
+· Low level programming of peripherals and interfaces, including experience with a developing for microcontrollers

+· Ability to read hardware schematics at a basic level

+· Experience with digital audio technologies including I2S, S/PDIF, ALSA

+· Music or audio background or interest, with experience with music creation software

+· Linux image building using YOCTO

 # Audio DSP Algorithm Engineer